McKrumpin/FoS-Project2/index.md

 ## 🚀 Get Started

 - ▶️ [Explore Scenarios](/scenarios) — Choose a case to begin.
-- 👥 [Understand the Roles](/roles) — Learn what each participant does.
+- 👥 [Understand the Phases](/phases) — Learn what each phase does.
+And the roles for that phase
-- 📜 [Review the ICC Framework](/resources/framework) — Dig into the legal structure.

 ---